Village of Brainard Board of Trustees

 The motion carried

-Motion made by Trustee Karber to introduce Ordinance #321, seconded by Trustee Robeson.
+- Motion made by Trustee Robeson to approve the minutes with corrections, seconded by Trustee Vrbka.

 Voting nay: none